 2.2.
 High Level Description of the Methodology’s Techniques

-This testing approach uses public roads to test the functional safety requirements of an ADS.
+This testing approach uses public roads to test compliance with safety requirements of an ADS.

 This testing method can expose the ADS to a wide variety of real-world conditions related to an operational design domain (ODD).
 There are various approaches to real-world testing.
 For example, tests can be done within a specific ODD (e.g., highway driving) with a safety driver who is monitoring/ensuring the ADS is functioning safely.

-Although it may not be possible to encounter all critical traffic scenarios during a real-world test, the likelihood of covering specific critical scenarios could be increased by selecting a specific type of ODD (e.g., highway) and examining when and where specific elements (e.g., high- or low-density traffic) typically occur.
+Although it may not be possible to encounter all traffic scenarios during a real-world test, the likelihood of covering specific complex scenarios could be increased by selecting a specific type of ODD (e.g., highway) and examining when and where specific elements (e.g., high- or low-density traffic) typically occur.

 Another possible method within the real-world is conducting tests in a ‘shadow mode’.
 For instance, a vehicle could be operated by a human with the ADS functioning in the background, receiving data from various sensors, interpreting the information, and making decisions but not controlling the vehicle.
 These decisions are recorded and compared to the decisions/actions of the human driver.
 If there is a decision by the ADS that is different than how the human operated the vehicle, then the assessor can attempt to decipher what the differences were and how critical the difference in the proposed actions by the ADS are compared to the human’s actions.
 Specific infractions identified during real-world testing may be later reviewed/assessed by evaluating the information/data using track and real-world testing.
 In addition, real-world testing data can be collected (e.g., through vehicles that are fitted with sensors and conventionally driven) to identify and record new traffic scenarios and improve the environmental validity of track and virtual testing methodologies.
 2.3.
 Strengths and Weaknesses of the Pillar